 Total ascent: 2,500 feet (760m)

-Don’t miss: fantastic walking, with a well deserved pint or two at the end of the day.
+Highlight: Fantastic walking, with a well-deserved pint or two at the end of the day.
 Join the others in the Stags Head to celebrate the weekend.

 Distance: 4 miles (7km)

-The walk in a nutshell: An easy half-day walk exploring the beautiful scenery surrounding Porlock and Porlock Weir.
+In Summary: An easy walk exploring the beautiful scenery surrounding Porlock and Porlock Weir.
 Thatched cottages, craft shops, and great chances to spot birdlife as you walk beside the marsh.

 Total ascent: 1,550 feet (480m)

-Don’t miss: some fantastic flora and fauna en route, including whitebeam trees (unique to Exmoor) and the magnificent red deer.
+Highlight: Some fantastic flora and fauna en route, including Whitebeam trees (unique to Exmoor) and the magnificent Red Deer.